jasonpang/Interceptor/README.md

 1. Download and build this project and reference its DLL in your project.

-2. Download and build this separate library written by the driver author.
+2. Download 'interception.dll', a separate library written by the driver author.
 Put it in the same directory as your executable.
+This is required.

+3. Download and install 'install-interception.exe' from the author's webpage.
+Restart your computer after installation.

-3. To load your driver, call (read the code comments below; you must set a filter mode to capture key press events or send key presses!):
+4. In your code, to load your driver, call (read the code comments below; you must set a filter mode to capture key press events or send key presses!):

 ```
 Input input = new Input();